Is your side business having a tough time getting off the ground?

 What is the problem your side business solves?

 You might be wondering what’s the difference between this and the last question.
-The first question asked what your business does, but a problem is a lot more specific than that.
+The first question asked what your business does, but the problem is a lot more specific than that.

 See the difference.